bisdn/bisdn.github.io/setup/setup_standalone.md

 grpc_cli call localhost:50051 ofdpaSourceMacLearningGet ""
 ```

-**WARNING**: The switch platforms not yet support the grpc_cli tool.
-This command must then be run from outside the switch.
+**WARNING**: The switch platforms do not yet include or support running the grpc_cli tool.
+This command can only be executed from an external server with grpc_cli installed.
 {: .label .label-red }

 ### Port mirroring